Sick-Day Guidelines for People With Diabetes

 - You have moderate or large amounts of ketones in the urine or a high level of blood ketones (for example, more than 0.6 mmol/L).

 - You still have a fever and are not feeling better after a few days.

 - You are vomiting or having diarrhea for more than 6 hours.

-When you are sick, write down the medicine(s) you have been taking and whether you have changed the dosage of your diabetes medicines based on your sick-day plan.
-Also note changes in your body temperature, weight, blood sugar, and urine ketone levels.
-Have this information handy when you talk to your doctor.
+When you are sick, write down the medicines you have been taking and whether you have changed the dosage of your diabetes medicines based on your sick-day plan.
+Also note changes in your body temperature, weight, blood sugar, and ketone levels.
+Have this information with you when you talk to your doctor.